smartadserver/smart-mediation-adapters-android/README.md

 1. First make sure you have installed the __Smart Display SDK__.
 More information [here](http://documentation.smartadserver.com/DisplaySDK/android/gettingstarted.html).

 2. Copy and paste the classes of the adapter(s) you need to your project sources.
-Note that some adapter classes have a base class, do not forget to copy it as well.
+Note that some adapter classes have a base class, do not forget to copy it as well. __Beware__ of the fact that the adapter classes are located in a folder structure consistent with their declared package names __and__ the class name sent in the mediation ad sent by __Smart__ delivery.
+For the whole mediation flow to work properly, you __must__ leave this folder structure untouched when copying it in your project.
+Typically, you should copy the com/ root folder containing the classes directly in one of the source folders of your Android project, for instance src/main/Java.
+If that com/ folder already exists, simply merge it with the one containing the adapters.
+Failing to do so will prevent the SDK from properly instantiating the adapters when it receives a mediation ad, and the ad call will then fail.

 3. Make sure to integrate the SDK corresponding to the chosen adapter(s).